 Filters (filter hooks)

-Filters are very similar action hooks: they fire at a certain moment during the WordPress runtime, they have a similar code structure, etc. But there are at least two differences that should be named:
+Filter hooks are very similar to action hooks: they fire at a certain moment during the WordPress runtime, they have a similar code structure, etc. But there are at least two differences that should be named:

-1. Filter hooks always return something: because filters are literally filtering and modifying content, they should return filtered/modified content.
-So, the callback code always has the word “return.
+- Filter hooks always return something: because filters are literally filtering and modifying content, they should return filtered/modified content.
+So, the callback code always has the word “return.”

-2. The whole idea of filters is different from the idea of actions.
-While actions interfere with the whole process of site render, filters work independently.
+- The whole idea of filters is different from the idea of actions.
+While actions interfere with the entire site rendering process, filters work independently.
 They are like workers of a theatre backstage who prepare props and costumes without being in the spotlight and reveal the results of their work only when required – while actions can be compared with actors on stage.

 These built-in functions are most frequently used with filters:

-• add_filter hooks a callback function to the certain filter hook.
+- add_filter hooks a callback function to a certain filter hook.

 Syntax: apply_filters( $hook_name, $value, $args ).